MooersLab/tmux-rocks/README.md

 ## Moving between tmux panes and text editor panes

-Nona, vi, vim, neovim, and emacs (-nw option) run in the terminal.
+Nano, vi, Vim, Neovim, and Emacs (-nw option) run in the terminal.
 Plugins on the tmux side and the editor side are required to switch seamlessly between the tmux and editor panes.
 For example, the Emacs [tmux-pane package](https://github.com/laishulu/emacs-tmux-pane) enables jumping from the Emacs session in the top tmux pane below to the remote session on the schooner supercomputer in the tmux pane in the figure below by entering C + j.
 The boundary between the two panes in the image below is the thin gray line.